Building Column

 Important Considerations:

-Students CANNOT begin work until their CPT Request Form has been approved by both CAC and ISSO.
+International students CANNOT begin their internship opportunities until their CPT Request Form has been approved by both CAC and ISSO.
 Therefore, the start date listed on the CPT form must be post-dated.
-Students should allow at least 10 business days for ISSO processing.
+Students should allow at least 10 business days for ISSO, and 5 business days for CAC processing.

 CPT approval cannot be granted retroactively.